gbd77rc/esp32-iot-x509/docs/FirmwareDevelopment.md

 398:VRB:1:CPU Id is 105783B5AA8C
 ```

-398 is the milliseconds since start of the device
+398: is the milliseconds since start of the device
-VRB is the logging status
+VRB: is the logging status
-1 is the processor ID that the log was created on
+1: is the processor ID that the log was created on
 CPU Id is 105783B5AA8C is the actual message

 ### LED Control